Respect cut-offs

 Run note visible

-Food wholesale delivery management has to respect fresh cut-offs, delivery runs, account notes and order changes before dispatch pressure starts.
-Produce, meat, seafood, dairy, bakery and drinks teams need delivery context while orders are still reviewable, especially when products, notes or quantities change close to cut-off.
+Produce, meat, seafood, dairy, bakery and drinks teams need delivery details while orders are still reviewable, especially when products, notes or quantities change close to cut-off.

 Use order examples where timing affects picking, loading and delivery decisions.